NxPKG/khulnasoft-docs/content/hyperdrive/get-started.md

 # Get started

-Hyperdrive dramatically speeds up access to your existing databases from Cloudflare Workers, making even single-region databases feel globally distributed.
+Hyperdrive dramatically speeds up access to your existing databases from Khulnasoft Workers, making even single-region databases feel globally distributed.

-- By maintaining a connection pool to your database within Cloudflare's network, Hyperdrive cuts out what can typically be seven round-trips to your database before you can even send a query: the TCP handshake (1x), TLS negotiation (3x) and database authentication (3x).
+- By maintaining a connection pool to your database within Khulnasoft's network, Hyperdrive cuts out what can typically be seven round-trips to your database before you can even send a query: the TCP handshake (1x), TLS negotiation (3x) and database authentication (3x).
 - On top of that, Hyperdrive understands the difference between read and write queries to your database, and can intelligently cache the most common read queries made: improving both query performance and reducing load on your origin database.

 This guide will instruct you through:

 - Creating your first Hyperdrive configuration.
-- Creating a [Cloudflare Worker](/workers/) and binding it to your Hyperdrive configuration.
+- Creating a [Khulnasoft Worker](/workers/) and binding it to your Hyperdrive configuration.
 - Establishing a database connection from your Worker to a public database.

 ## Prerequisites